2025 Traverse City stabbing attack: Accused

 During his last few years in normal life in January 2024, Gille wrote a self-published book titled The Book of I Jesus Christ, which tells the story on how Gille became a Christian at age 14 in 1997 following an "unfortunate loss of one of his close friends".
 Gille's brother, who resided in Pellston, replied in an interview with the MLive Media Group, saying that his system "failed every one of us", adding that the attack "wasn't targeted at anybody, it was mental illness that the Gille family had been dealing with since 1997."

 Gille last resided at the North Country Inn in Cheboygan prior to the attack, and had an extensive criminal history dating back to 2006, which includes the Florida charges as well as domestic violence in 2007, assault and battery in 2008, and public intoxication in 2015.
 A person who lived in the motel on U.S. Highway 23 confirmed Gille walked out three months prior to the attack saying he was going to Traverse City after scraping the number off of his room.
 According to authorities, officials from Petoskey got a court order from the Emmet County Probate Court, to find and detain Gille.
 An Emmet County deputy replied that they spent the whole day looking for him until the tragedy happened.
 Following his arrest, Gille was transported to the Grand Traverse County Jail and was charged with 11 counts of attempted murder, use of a deadly weapon, aggravated assault and a single count of terrorism.
 Gille pleaded not guilty on July 28.
 On August 22, Gille was ruled as incompetent to stand trial.

+Lawsuit

+On December 2, 2025, Morgan & Morgan filed a lawsuit against Walmart and Gille alleging criminal negligence and assault, seeking $25,000 in damages on behalf of one victim.